 Our Favorite Mastercards

 The AAdvantage Platinum Select World Elite card offers 2x miles per $1 for all American Airlines spending and with restaurants and gas stations.
-You’ll also get preferred boarding, your first checked bag free on domestic American Airlines itineraries for you and up to 4 companions on the reservation, access to reduced mileage awards, and 25% off inflight food and beverage purchases made with the card.
+You’ll also get preferred boarding, your first checked bag free on domestic American Airlines itineraries for you and up to 4 companions on the reservation, and 25% off inflight food and beverage purchases made with the card.

 The IHG Premier card earns 25x points per $1 when you stay at an IHG hotel and 2x points at grocery stores, gas stations, and restaurants.
 Cardholders get automatic Platinum Elite status with IHG, their fourth night free on award stays, plus a free anniversary night certificate valid at properties costing 40,000 points or less per night on each account anniversary.